 The Available Fields section on the Build tab enables administrators to add fields to the form.
-In addition, questions can be included from the question bank.
+In addition, a few questions can be included from the question bank.
 Forms must include at least one user field, question, or rich text field.

 Editing Note: When editing a form, fields cannot be added or reordered.

 To create a form, go to.
 Then, select the button.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|

 To add a field, drag and drop the field into the form or click the plus icon to the right of the field title.
 This adds the field to the form, and the field no longer appears in the User Standard Fields list.